 The main purpose of the bump-up rule is to give Teams the ability to field at least one competitive squad in a Division and Category where they would not otherwise be able to do so, as well as for teams that may have multiple squads in a Division or Category but one of those squads is not complete (less than 5 athletes in trap, 3 in skeet and sporting clays) due to an odd number of participants in that particular Division and Category.
-For example: If a trap team had only one Varsity squad with three shooters, the team may bump up a JV shooter and an Intermediate
+For example: if a Trap team has four Varsity shooters, five JV shooters, and six IE shooters, it must squad the JV shooters on a full squad, five of the IE shooters on a squad, and then may bump up the remaining IE shooter to fill the Varsity squad vacancy.